 Rock City Full Gospel Church family welcomes you to our website.
-We hope you are inspired by the daily devotion, transformed by the daily scripture, worship to the song selected, and join our daily Bible journey.
+We hope you are inspired by the daily devotion, transformed by the daily scripture, worship to the song selected; are blessed by the movie suggestion, and take a Bible journey with us, according to your spiritual level by reading its daily scriptures.

 We also want to say, thank you to all those who support, make donations, and have expressed their appreciations.
-We give God the glory, for His anointing, to be able to daily bring something new just for you.
-Know that you were on our hearts when we put this website together.
+We give God the glory, for His anointing, that allows us to post daily something new.
+Know that this website has been purposely designed to remind you that you are loved, never alone, and that we are here to extend our heartfelt services to you.

 Be blessed, Stay blessed and Be a blessing! <><